xiix0/scam/README.md

+Q:	How do you catch a unique rabbit?
+A:	Unique up on it!

-Q:	How many IBM 370's does it take to execute a job?
+Q:	How do you catch a tame rabbit?
-A:	Four, three to hold it down, and one to rip its head off.
+A:	The tame way!